WHAT IS A COSMETIC SURGEON

 Cosmetic surgery is real surgery and therefore, it involves some degree of risk.
 Fortunately, complications are seldom and are usually correctable.
 You can minimize your risks and potential complications by strictly adhering to your doctor's instructions for preparing for surgery and for caring for yourself post-operatively.

-Although recovery time varies widely depending on the surgery and your own body's ability to heal, most cosmetic surgery patients can return to light activity within three to ten days.
+Although recovery time varies widely depending on the surgery and your body's ability to heal, most cosmetic surgery patients can return to light activity within three to ten days.
+You are advised to take a least the first week off to focus on healing.
+By the end of week two, most of the swelling and bruising will have subsided.

 If you smoke or use any form of nicotine, stop now.
 Eat well-balanced meals and drink at least 32 ounces of water a day.
 Get plenty of sleep and exercise and consider taking a multi-vitamin supplement.
 Three weeks before surgery, stop all vitamin E, aspirin, ibuprofen and other over-the-counter blood thinners.
 You may continue taking Tylenol.
 (If you are taking Coumadin or other prescription medications, do not stop your medication without consulting with your physician).
 Many herbal supplements such as Gingko, Ginseng and Garlic also promote bleeding and may interfere with anesthesia.
 Please inquire for more detailed information.